 experience to hark back to.
 Those were strange and wonderful years."

-a 39-minute documentary film giving a fuller account of Sam's life and the beginnings of the orchestra,
+the world".
+For a 39-minute documentary film giving a fuller account of Sam's life and the beginnings of

 Books About the Orchestra or Orchestra Members:

 Uncle Sam's Orchestra: Memories of the Seventh Army Symphony,

 by John Canarina (bass and conductor in 1959-60), 1998.

 50 b/w illus., musical examples, 224 pages, 6 x 9, $65.
 Available via Print on Demand from

 , 668 Mount Hope Avenue